 Hi, my name is Thomas Boldt, and I’ve been a PC user since the days of Windows 3.1 and MS-DOS.
 Admittedly, there wasn’t much you could do with Windows back then (and I was a kid), but starting that early has given me a broad perspective on what’s possible with the PC environment and how far we’ve come since the early days.

-In more modern times, I build all of my desktop computers myself from individual components, and I apply that same meticulous care to making sure they operate at peak performance on the software side of things as well.
-I use my desktops both for work and for play, and I expect the very best from them no matter what I'm doing.
+In more modern times, I build all of my desktop computers myself from individual components, and I apply that same meticulous care to make sure they operate at peak performance on the software side of things as well.
+I use my desktops both for work and for play, and I expect the very best from them no matter what I’m doing.

 I’ve tried a range of PC cleaning and optimization apps over the course of my hobby and my career, with varying degrees of success – some are useful, and others are a waste of time.
 I bring all that knowledge and experience to this review so that you won’t have to spend years learning everything you’ll need to know to separate the good programs from the bad.